 The focus of these devices is very much on video calling and "putting people at the centre".
 Facebook hopes the Portal range of smart displays will help connect more people in your life more easily.

-There are now four different models of Facebook Portal: Facebook Portal Mini, Portal, Portal+ and Portal TV.
+There are now four different models of Facebook Portal: Facebook Portal Mini, Portal and Portal+ work on much the same principle.
 They each have different designs aesthetics, but they're both focused on video chatting and meant to make it feel like you're in the same room with the person on the other end of the call.

 How does Facebook Portal work?

 Here are some of Facebook Portal's core features:

 Smart Camera and Smart Sound

 All the Facebook Portal devices feature AI-powered "Smart Camera and Smart Sound" technology.
 This tech enables the cameras to recognise people and then follow them around the room and automatically pan and zoom while also minimising background noise and enhancing the voice of whoever is calling.

 With a wide-angle lens built-in, this also means that the Portal devices can pick-up multiple people in the room and track them as they move about.
 We've seen this in action with Portal TV and Portal+ and it's very impressive.
 The company says it worked closely with professional cinematographers to ensure the panning and tracking is smooth and not too fast or jarring.